wittawatj/kernel-gof/README.md

 **UPDATE**: On 8th Mar 2018, we have updated the code to support Python 3 (with `futurize`).
 If you find any problem, please let us know.
 Thanks.

-This repository contains a Python 2.7 implementation of the nonparametric linear-time goodness-of-fit test described in  [our paper](https://arxiv.org/abs/1705.07673)
+This repository contains a Python 2.7/3 implementation of the nonparametric linear-time goodness-of-fit test described in  [our paper](https://arxiv.org/abs/1705.07673)

     A Linear-Time Kernel Goodness-of-Fit Test
-    Wittawat Jitkrittum, Wenkai Xu, Zoltan Szabo, Kenji Fukumizu, Arthur Gretton NIPS 2017
+    Wittawat Jitkrittum, Wenkai Xu, Zoltan Szabo, Kenji Fukumizu, Arthur Gretton NIPS 2017 (Best paper)
     https://arxiv.org/abs/1705.07673

 ## How to install?